ArPiRobot/arpirobot.github.io/docs/guide/programming/createproject.md

 === "Python"
     - `robot_started`: This function runs one time when the robot program starts running.
 This function is used to configure things that only need to happen once at the start of the robot program.
+    - `robot_stopped`: This function runs one time when the robot program has stopped running.
+This function is usually not used, but if you setup anything that needs to be cleanly close, you can do that here.
     - `robot_enabled`: There are two states the robot can be in.
 When enabled, motors and other devices that could be considered "potentially harmful" are allowed to function.
 This function is run each time the robot becomes enabled (switches from disabled to enabled).
 This function is used to "prepare" for the enabled state.
     - `robot_disabled`: This function is run when the robot becomes disabled.
 When disabled "potentially harmful" devices (such as motors) are disabled automatically.
 The robot automatically becomes disabled if the Drive Station becomes disconnected (or under some other scenarios).
 This function is often used to stop anything that should not happen while the robot is disabled.
 Note that stopping motors manually is not necessary as they are automatically stopped when the robot becomes disabled.
     - `periodic`: This function runs over and over while the robot program is running.
 By default this function runs once every 50ms.
 This function runs if the robot is enabled or if it is disabled.
 It is used to do things that should happen repeatedly always.